 Visa Flexible Credentials [beta]

 Visa Flexible Credentials (VFC) is a cutting-edge solution that allows issuers to provide consumers with greater control over how they pay.
 It enables a single card to access multiple funding sources, such as debit, credit, prepaid, and installment plans.
 The funding sources offered depend on region.
-Together these funding sources (including when they are acccesed with cards) are referred to as credentials.
+These funding sources (including when they are accesed with cards) are known as credentials.

-Implementing Visa Flexible Credentials supports real-time decisioning, and opens the door to hyper-personalized financial experiences.
+Implementing VFC supports real-time decisioning, and opens the door to hyper-personalized financial experiences.
 Pismo provides a VFC API to implement this feature.

 VFC Managed deployment